ularc/user-docs/accounts_and_support/index.rst

 ###################

 As part of the HPC onboarding process, you are set up with a University supplied VPN account.

-The VPN is required to connect to University Resources from off campus.
+**The VPN is required to connect to Research Computing Resources from off campus.**

 To connect to the VPN for the first time: